Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/5-Storing data with pandas.md

 ```
 ## Reading flight information

-In the previous lesson we improted a csv file of flight information using NumPy.
-In this exercise we will import a much bigger csv file into a pandas DataFrame.
+In the previous lesson you improted a csv file of flight information using NumPy.
+In this exercise you will import a much bigger csv file into a pandas DataFrame.

-## Insert link ##
+## SUSAN ADD LNK TO FLGHT_DATA_PART1.CSV
 Download the file flight_data_part1.csv.
 Open the file and examine the contents.
 This file has 300,000 rows and will help us get a more complete picture of the impact of flight delays for our airline.
 The first row of the file contains the column headers.
 There are no footer rows in the file.

 Read the datafile into a DataFrame called *flights_part1*.
 Read the column names from the header row.
 Make sure any spaces after commas are not treated as part of the data: